rhdhorchestrator/rhdhorchestrator.github.io/content/main/docs/serverless-workflows/configuration/token-exchange.md

 # Prerequisites
 * Keycloak or another OIDC provider that supports OAuth 2.0 Token Exchange
-* A workflow calling an OpenAPI client generated from an OpenAPI spec using an `oauth2` security scheme
+* A workflow calling an OpenAPI client generated from an OpenAPI specification file using an `oauth2` security scheme

 # Build